unitreerobotics/unitree_IL_lerobot/README.md

 # --ee: The type of end-effector, (e.g., dex3, dex1, inspire1, brainco).
 # --visualization: Whether to enable visualization; setting it to true enables it.
 # --send_real_robot: Whether to send commands to the real robot.
-# --sim: Whether to perform inference in the unitree_sim_isaaclab simulation environment.
-# --save_data: Allows recording data while running inference.
-At present, this option is limited to the sim environment.

 python unitree_lerobot/eval_robot/eval_g1.py  \
     --policy.path=unitree_lerobot/lerobot/outputs/train/2025-03-25/22-11-16_diffusion/checkpoints/100000/pretrained_model \